 Prepare a pet emergency kit including:

-- If you have advance warning of an evacuation, eg, due to flooding, try to place your pets somewhere safe such as a local cattery or boarding kennels.
-Local animal charities may be able to help.
+- if you have advance warning of an evacuation (such as flooding), try to place your pets somewhere safe such as a local cattery or boarding kennels - local animal charities may be able to help

-If you are unable to re-locate your pet, bring it with you to the Local Authority Rest Centre.
+If you are unable to re-locate your pet, bring it with you to the rest centre.
 If the evacuation is only for a few hours your pet will be able to remain with you, however if an overnight stay is required we will endeavour to help you find suitable accommodation for your pet with a boarding kennel or vet.

 Don’t forget about outside pets such as rabbits, guinea pigs, tortoises and so on.

 Larger animals and livestock

 It is very difficult to evacuate large animals with little notice so think in advance where you may be able to take your livestock in an emergency.
 For example you may be able to set up an arrangement whereby a neighbouring farm will temporarily house your animals.

 There are some suggestions below which may help to ensure your livestock/outdoor pets are kept safe in an emergency:

 - evacuate animals as soon as possible

 - be ready to leave once the evacuation is ordered